 Want less pollution in the world?
 Cultivate a zero-waste lifestyle!
 Start by eliminating single-use plastic water bottles and baggies.
 Then see how fast you can shrink your trash footprint, week by week.

-Curbside recycling allows plastic, paper, glass, and aluminum to be remade into a plethora of new items, from running shoes to water bottles.
+Curbside recycling allows plastic, paper, glass, and aluminum to be remade into many new items, from running shoes to water bottles.

 Always purchase items made from recycled material when given the option.
-For example, recycled toilet paper uses about half the amount of water it takes to manufacture virgin wood pulp for regular toilet paper.
+For example, recycled toilet paper uses about half the water it takes to manufacture virgin wood pulp for regular toilet paper.

-Reusing goods is even more eco-friendly than recycling them because recycling requires energy, the proper manufacturing facilities, and manpower.
-Plus, reusing items is free when you embrace hand-me-down clothes, furniture, and toys.
+Reusing goods is even more eco-friendly than recycling because recycling requires energy, proper manufacturing facilities, and manpower.
+Reusing items is free when you embrace hand-me-down clothes, furniture, and toys.

 If your neighborhood doesn’t collect compost bins, you can create your own in your apartment or yard.
-Use the compost to fertilize your garden – it won’t pollute nearby bodies of water like store-bought fertilizer does.
+Use the compost to fertilize your garden – it won’t pollute nearby bodies of water like store-bought fertilizer.

 13. Use Energy-Efficient Appliances

 Toilets, washers, dryers, cars, and more have an eco setting.
-The job gets done just as well but uses less energy, which saves money on your monthly utility bill.
+The job gets done as well but uses less energy, saving money on your monthly utility bill.
 Using LED lights helps, too.

 If every home in the U.S. swapped out one regular lightbulb for an energy-efficient LED lightbulb, it would be the equivalent of removing 670,000 cars from the highway!